Why Are Most SSDs Already Encrypted?

 Once the controller boots, PC-3000 communicates with it via vendor-specific commands to stabilize the firmware and image the drive.
 Because the original controller is running, all reads pass through the AES decryption engine.
 The imaged data is plaintext, ready for file system analysis.

-This is where Rossmann's background in board-level repair directly applies to data recovery.
-Most data recovery labs are equipped for firmware-level work but not for component-level soldering.
+Rossmann's foundation in board-level repair applies directly to encrypted SSD recovery.
+Most data recovery labs handle firmware-level work but not component-level soldering.
 When the failure is electrical rather than logical, those labs cannot proceed.
-We can, because board-level repair is the foundation of this shop.
+We can, because board-level repair is what this shop was built on.

 Apple T2 and M-series chips implement hardware encryption through a Secure Enclave coprocessor.
 The AES keys are fused into the Secure Enclave silicon, and the NAND storage is soldered directly to the logic board.
-There are no removable drives to send to another lab.
+There are no removable drives to send to another lab; recovery requires repairing the logic board so the Secure Enclave can serve the decryption keys.

 Recovery requires repairing the logic board so the T2 or M-series chip boots and the Secure Enclave can serve the decryption keys.
 This is T2/M-series data recovery at the board level: identifying which power rail, capacitor, or IC failure prevents the SoC from initializing, repairing it, and imaging the drive through the running system.